-The Village's employees belong to the Ohio Public Employees Retirement System (OPERS).
-OPERS is a cost-sharing, multiple-employer plan.
+Some employees belong to the Ohio Public Employees Retirement System (OPERS).
+OPERS is a costsharing, multiple-employer plan.
 The Ohio Revised Code prescribes this plan's benefits, which include postretirement healthcare and survivor and disability benefits.

 The Ohio Revised Code also prescribes contribution rates.
-OPERS' members contributed 10%, of their gross salaries and the Village contributed an amount equaling 14%, of participants' gross salaries.
-The Village has paid all contributions required through December 31, 2016.
+OPERS members contributed 10% of their gross salaries and the Village contributed an amount equaling 14% of participants' gross salaries.
+The Village has paid all contributions required through December 31, 2018.